-Fentanyl is an opioid, and Colorado doesn’t just have problems with this particular opioid but many others.
-The specific problem of fentanyl is that it’s incredibly potent.
-This Schedule II prescription drug is used for the treatment of severe pain in medical settings, often following surgery or for pain in patients with cancer, and it’s considered 50 to 100 times more powerful than morphine.
+Fentanyl is an incredibly potent opioid.
+This Schedule II prescription drug is used for the treatment of severe pain in medical settings, often following surgery or for pain in patients with cancer, and it’s considered 80 to 100 times more powerful than morphine.

 In some instances, it may be used to treat chronic pain in opioid-resistant patients.

 Fentanyl is known in brand name forms as Actiq, Duragesic, Sublimaze, and others.
 On the streets when someone is buying or selling fentanyl it may be known by many names including Apache, China Girl, China White and others.
 Illicit forms of fentanyl are typically combined with heroin, making them so powerful that people may overdose almost immediately and with a small dose.

 When fentanyl is taken as prescribed by a physician, it’s usually given as an injection, or as a patch that goes on the skin.
 It may also be given in lozenge form.
 Much of the fentanyl that’s leading to overdoses in places like Denver and throughout Colorado, however, is the result of fentanyl produced illegally.
 When fentanyl is produced in illegal labs, it’s often made in powder form, or put on blotter paper.